Punjab GST collection crosses Rs 10k crore for first time in H1 FY23: Finance Minister Harpal Cheema | Business

 Punjab GST collection crosses Rs 10k crore for first time in H1 FY23: Finance Minister Harpal Cheema

-Punjab Finance Minister Harpal Singh Cheema on Wednesday said the states GST collection has crossed the Rs 10,000 crore mark for the first time in the first six months of this fiscal.
-The Minister for Finance, Planning and Excise and Taxation said that the state has seen a 22.6 percent year-on-year growth in GST collection so far in the current fiscal.
+Punjab Finance Minister Harpal Singh Cheema on Wednesday said the states GST collection has crossed the Rs 10,000-crore mark for the first time in the first six months of this fiscal.
+AAP supremo and Delhi Chief Minister Arvind Kejriwal hailed the manifold increase in the GST collection and said its the result of work done by the Punjab government.Very nice.

 - Country: